issoupewd/Arduino101/Modules101/Servo Motor/README.md

 - **Potentiometer:** produces a voltage that corresponds to the absolute angle of the output shaft.
 This voltage is used by the control circuit to determine the servo's position.

+# Projects
+In this section, you will learn the following:

+**Servo Control:** Basics of servo motor , turning the servo to a specific angle.

+**Servo Control by an Input:** Controlling the servo using an input from the PC through the serial monitor.

+**Turning Servo by Time:** Making the servo rotate from 0 to 180 degrees and back to 0 degrees.

+**Turning Servo by Potentiometer:** Controlling the servo using a potentiometer.